beaverbuilder/documentation/docs/general/pre-sales/what-is-the-difference-between-unlimited-sites.md

 ## Multi Site Capable

-Normally for any site you want to use WordPress on, you install it separately so it's a standalone installation.
-Multi Site capable refers to a specific WordPress setup that lets you install WordPress once and manage multiple sites under that one installation (also referred to as a network).
-You can read more about Network/Multisite setups over in the [WordPress documentation](https://wordpress.org/support/article/create-a-network/).
-Only our Pro and Agency packages are Multi Site Capable.
+Normally, you install WordPress on each site you build so it's a standalone installation. *Multisite-capable* refers to a specific WordPress setup that lets you install WordPress once and manage multiple sites under that one installation.
+This is also referred to as a network.
+You can read more about network/multisite setups in the [WordPress documentation](https://wordpress.org/support/article/create-a-network/).

+Only the Beaver Builder Pro and Agency packages are multisite-capable.

 ## Unlimited Sites